Columbia protester arrest ignites free speech tug-of-war

 Immigrant advocates and many legal experts have decried Mr. Khalil’s detention as a possibly unconstitutional violation of free speech.
 They also warn of the tactic’s potential chilling effect on other immigrants and Americans alike.

 Beyond the issue of civil liberties is the seemingly ascendant role of the secretary of state.
-A provision of immigration law affords the office a specific deportation power, which the Trump administration is invoking now, according to an immigration court document obtained by the Washington Post.
+A provision of immigration law affords the office a specific deportation power, which the Trump administration is invoking now, according to an immigration court document obtained by The Washington Post.

 Immigration experts say the country may be entering uncharted legal waters as the government seeks new ways to identify and deport people it considers threats to American foreign policy.